jmclip/notes/01-functions-sets.md

     * High school/AP/IB training may be sufficient depending on the depth of the course and how recently you completed it

 **We assume prior exposure to the content covered in this camp** - our goal is to refresh material which you have previously learned, not teach it to you fresh
-    * Impossible to teach all this material from scratch in just three weeks
+    * Impossible to teach all this material from scratch in just two weeks

 ### Alternatives to this camp